pgailinas/videoqa-representation-comparison/docs/Project_Decisions.md

 ---
 # Project Decisions

 This document records significant project decisions, implementation direction changes, and architectural milestones for the VideoQA representation-learning project.
 Only major decisions that materially affect project design, workflow, methodology, or outcomes are recorded.

-Dates marked "XX" are approximate and will be refined from Git commit history when possible.
+Dates are provided when known or when a decision corresponds to a significant project milestone.
+For some decisions, only the approximate development period is recorded.

 ---

 ## Project Formation

-### 2026-05-XX — Adopt NExT-QA as the Primary Benchmark Dataset
+### May 2026 — Adopt NExT-QA as the Primary Benchmark Dataset

 #### Decision